jfbritto/jfbritto/README.md

 ### Hey there! 👋

-I'm João Filipi Britto, a Software Developer and founder of Helpflux — a company focused on building custom software solutions and SaaS products.
+I'm João Filipi Britto, a Software Engineering and founder of Helpflux — a company focused on building custom software solutions and SaaS products.

 💻 Main stack: PHP (Laravel), MySQL
 ⚙️ Also working with: Node.js, NestJS, PostgreSQL, TypeScript